Mutoxicated/HYPER/devlog.md

 ## Day 231

 Small revamp on the data saving system, which made it fully functional.
 I will implement the super passive items tomorrow.

+## Day 232

+Enemy passives get saved as persistent data.
+Made multi-layered priority in the stats component.
+Implemented a nice drag and drop with slots, slot occupants and slot collection system.